TADA! Staff & Board

 Selected Staff Biographies

-Amy Fiore, Managing Director, comes to TADA! from Vineyard Theater where she was the Director of External Affairs.
+Amy Fiore, Managing Director, has many years' experience as an arts administrator and came to TADA! from Vineyard Theater where she was the Director of External Affairs.
 Previously, Amy acted as the Associate and then Interim Director of Marketing for The Public Theater during their 50th Anniversary celebration, and as the Ticketing and Marketing Manager for MCC Theater.
 In addition to her work in non-profit theater administration, Amy teaches Managing the Arts and Marketing the Arts with New York University's School of Continuing and Professional Studies, has been a guest lecturer at NYU, Baruch College and with the Arts & Business Council of New York, among others.
-She has taught and directed theater arts through several children's programs in the tri-state area and is a Managing Partner of the performing group The Improvoholics.
-Amy resides in NJ with her husband and 2 daughters.
+She currently teaches theater to children in New Jersey and has taught and directed theater arts through several children's programs in the tri-state area.
+Amy was also a performer and managing partner of the performing group The Improvoholics.
+Amy resides in Scotch Plains, NJ with her husband and 2 daughters.

 Joanna Greer, Associate Artistic Director & Resident Choreographer, holds a BA in Musical Theater Performance and Dance from Columbia College Chicago.
 As a Director-Choreographer, Teaching Artist and Arts Administrator she has had the pleasure of working with numerous organizations such as The American Ballroom Theater (featured in the 2005 Documentary Mad Hot Ballroom), YANY, City Lights Youth Theatre and the acclaimed Steppenwolf Theatre Company.
 Current TADA!
 Director and/or Choreographer credits include over 12 mainstage musicals and 365 Days/365 Plays by Suzan Lori-Parks at TADA! and The Public Theater.
 Joanna is also the cofounder of NYC-based Kinetic Dance Theater, an artistic collective driven toward innovating dance theater, cabaret and musical theater performance. www.kineticdancetheater.org.